Media portrayals of transgender people: Video games

 In November 2014, an action role-playing video game, Dragon Age: Inquisition was released.
 The game introduced a transgender character named Cremisius "Krem" Aclassi who was born female, but presents as a man.
 A writer for Dragon Age: Inquisition, Trick Weekes, explained that the idea for Krem was formed a few years earlier, with one of the requests from fans that BioWare, which produced the series, to create transgender and genderqueer characters.
-After that point, Weekes and other employees discussed how to do this, with the character having to "belong and serve a purpose in the game," rather than just ticking off a box, and they decided that Krem fit well into the role as a lieutenant of the Iron Bull.
-Weekes further explained that Krem's status as a trans man "could emphasize Bull's character by opening up discussions of Qunari gender roles," with the character specially defined and drafts of the character passed to his friends in the genderqueer community to get their feedback.
+After that point, Weekes and other employees discussed how to do this, with the character having to "belong and serve a purpose in the game", rather than just ticking off a box, and they decided that Krem fit well into the role as a lieutenant of the Iron Bull.
+Weekes further explained that Krem's status as a trans man "could emphasize Bull's character by opening up discussions of Qunari gender roles", with the character specially defined and drafts of the character passed to his friends in the genderqueer community to get their feedback.
 He said that BioWare is looking for feedback to do better with characters in other games.
 Some commentators called Krem one of the best trans characters in video games and praised him as a positive transmasculine character.
 Kirk Hamilton from Kotaku hoped that more studios follow the example of the game and have similar characters in their games.
 Another reviewer pointed out that 2017 game Dream Daddy: A Dad Dating Simulator fulfilled the "unfortunate gaps" of Dragon Age: Inquisition, but that this representation was still limited.

 In September 2015, Destiny: The Taken King, a major expansion for Bungie's first-person shooter Destiny was released.
 The titular character in this game, Oryx, is a trans man.
 Polygon asked why gaming publications had not discussed this, noting that on paper this is "a huge moment for advancing transgender representation within our medium" but that this is not acknowledged within the game, only hidden away on the show's website.
 As such, they argued that while this is positive, it can't be praised because the fact Oryx is transgender is hidden away.

-In September 2017, South Park: The Fractured but Whole was released, a game lets players pick "female, transgender, or cisgender characters."
+In September 2017, South Park: The Fractured but Whole was released, a game lets players pick "female, transgender, or cisgender characters".
 The same year, Hainly Abrams appeared in Mass Effect: Andromeda and became the first trans character of the Mass Effect franchise.
 In December 2017, a trailer for Catherine, which would premiere in February 2019, was released by the game's developer.
-Upon seeing the trailer, some trans gamers were concerned that the game would "include a transphobic character," noting that on the game's website, the character, Rin, is "implied to be transgender."
+Upon seeing the trailer, some trans gamers were concerned that the game would "include a transphobic character", noting that on the game's website, the character, Rin, is "implied to be transgender".
 In 2018, The Advocate noted that a waitress named Erica is revealed to be transgender in one ending of the game.

-The main character of Celeste (pictured) has been described as canonically transgender by Maddy Thorson, one of the game's creators.